California and New York State Licensed:

 Initial evaluations are typically 90 minutes to complete an assessment and to formulate treatment recommendations.
 Dr. Sayer will provide recommendations for ongoing treatment with him, or referrals to a higher or more specialized level of care.

 Duration: Appointments are typically 25-45 minutes in length depending on complexity and type of session.
 Please make every effort to arrive on time, as each session must end on time out of consideration for the patient with the next appointment.

 Cancellations/No-shows: Appointments must be canceled or rescheduled two business days in advance of the scheduled time.
 Appointments that are not canceled according to this time frame or that are missed will be billed at the usual rate.
 The 2-day cancellation and no-show policy of many psychiatrists is in place as appointment times are allocated for one patient at a time.
 While other physician specialties allow for double- or even triple-booking of appointment times (internist, dermatologist), psychiatric appointments times are only booked for one patient.

 Fees and Payment Methods: Cash or check are the preferred methods of payment at this time.
 Credit/debit cards payment is available as well.
 Payment is due at the time of service.

-Health Insurance: Like most psychiatrists in New York City, Dr. Sayer is an out-of-network provider, meaning that he does not accept payments from insurance companies.
+Health Insurance: Like many private practice psychiatrists in big cities, Dr. Sayer is an out-of-network provider, meaning that he does not accept payments from insurance companies.
 If you are interested in seeking reimbursement from your insurance company, contact them directly to obtain information about your “out-of-network behavioral health coverage.”
 Dr. Sayer will provide invoices for rendered services.

 Protecting the privacy of patients is of utmost importance.